 So, with the main pieces of the project finally coming together, I wanted to add something that really made it pop.
 Well, what's a better thing to add than programmable LEDs?

-Well, I originally put the strips around that bezel on the mirror that I mentioned earlier, but as it's a two-way mirror, there wasn't anything behind it, so you were able to see through the areas where it overhung the TV.
+I originally put the strips around the bezel on the mirror that I mentioned earlier, but as it's a two-way mirror, there wasn't anything behind it, so you were able to see through the areas where it overhung the TV.
 I took off the LED strips and covered the areas with standard black craft vinyl and re-attached the strips to the vinyl.

 I installed Hyperion on our local server as well and configured it to send data to the WLED server that ran the LEDs.
 I used the Hyperion Android Grabber application to send the screen frames over to Hyperion for processing.